Allen's layup lifts Virginia Tech past Yellow Jackets, 62-61

 BLACKSBURG, Va.
+(AP) -- With the final seconds of the game clock quickly ticking away and his team trailed by one, Seth Allen found himself with the ball in his hands.

+In other words, he found himself exactly where he wanted to be.

-(AP) -- Seth Allen scored the final two of his 17 points on a layup with 15 seconds left to lift Virginia Tech to a 62-61 victory over Georgia Tech on Wednesday.
+Allen scored the final two of his 17 points on a layup with 15 seconds left to lift Virginia Tech to a 62-61 victory over Georgia Tech on Wednesday night.

 It was a game the Hokies needed after losing three of their past four games.
-Allen hit 6 of 9 from the floor, including three 3-pointers, and Zach LeDay added 17 points.
+Allen hit 6 of 9 from the floor, including three 3-pointers, but none were bigger than his final basket.

+''That's kind of what you ask for when you're a senior and it's your last year,'' Allen said. ''But my teammates having the trust and belief in me to have the ball in my hands .
+I just wanted to try and make a play.
+We had unbelievable spacing, unbelievable guys to make everything happen.''

-Virginia Tech (14-4 overall, 3-3 ACC) led by as many as nine in the second half, but couldn't put away the Yellow Jackets (11-7, 3-3), who had two chances in the final seconds to take the lead.
+Zach LeDay added 17 points for Virginia Tech, which led by as many as nine in the second half, but couldn't put away the Yellow Jackets (11-7, 3-3), who had two chances in the final seconds to take the lead.
 Georgia Tech turned the ball over with :09 left, and then fouled Virginia Tech's Justin Robinson, who missed the front end of a one-and-one.

-Quinton Stephens missed a contested jumper at the buzzer that would have won the game for Georgia Tech.
+Quinton Stephens then missed a contested jumper at the buzzer that would have won the game for Georgia Tech.

+''It's such a fine line,'' Virginia Tech coach Buzz Williams said of winning and losing. ''The margin is so thin.
+Most of our guy know what embrace is.
+We don't use the word very often.
+We just say you have to hug it (the opportunity) .
+I thought we did a much better job of hugging it tonight.''

-Stephens paced the Yellow Jackets with 18 points.
+Stephens paced the Yellow Jackets with a game-high 18 points, hitting five 3-pointers.

+''The shot by Quinton was a 15-foot elbow jumper, and that's all we can ask for,'' Georgia Tech coach Josh Pastner said. ''We had a good shot for our guy who was making the most shots, and he just came up short.''

 BIG PICTURE